cresset-template/cresset/README.md

   For example, one can set a volume pair as `${HOME}/.vscode-project1:/home/${USR}/.vscode-server` for project1.
   Do not forget to create `${HOME}/.vscode-project1` on the host first.
 Otherwise, the directory will be owned by `root`, which will cause VSCode to stall indefinately.
+- If any networking issues arise, check `docker network ls` and check for conflicts.
+  Most networking and SSH problems can be solved by running `docker network prune`.

 ## Project Overview